Why do I get the error “Execute failed: Selenium data not available. Please re-run the complete workflow.” when executing my workflow?

 The Selenium Nodes rely on a running browser instance, which must not be closed.
 During execution, an actual browser instance is started which is then controlled through the KNIME workflow.
-If you want to run your workflow without any browser windows, use the PhantomJS driver.
+If you want to run your workflow without any browser windows, use PhantomJS or headless Chrome or Firefox.

 I want to start PhantomJS, but the Start WebDriver node does not finish executing.
 What’s going on?

 In case you’re on Windows, please make sure, that you’re at least using Windows Vista, as stated here.

 Is there any possibility to change the user agent when using PhantomJS?

 The user agent string can be modified by adding a capability with the key

 phantomjs.page.settings.userAgent (mind the camel case) and the value of the user agent in the WebDriver Factory node.
 There’s a predefined example snippet: Select Change User Agent to Chrome in the Snippets menu and click the Merge button.